The Signal-to-Noise Ratio for Photon Counting After Photometric Corrections: INTRODUCTION

-The conversion of a photon to a photo-electron as it interacts with a detector pixel is a Poisson process.
-If the mean expected number of photo-electrons per pixel is $\lambda$, the number of photo-electrons $n$ actually produced per pixel is given by the Poisson distribution function,

-The number of photo-electrons per pixel is a Poisson variate, and the photo-electron counts per pixel are then amplified as the detector frame of pixels goes through the gain register.
-The amplification of the photo-electron counts per pixel is a statisical process which follows the Erlang distribution \cite{Basden},
+Consider an observation consisting of many frames of the same target.
+We can model the readout for a single pixel in a single frame, after gain has been applied, as a random variate $q$:

+where $b$ is the voltage bias, $r$ is the contribution from read noise and is a variate of the normal distribution, and $x$ is a variate of the Erlang distribution $P_e(x|g,n)$ \cite{Basden}.
+This distribution is given by

-where $x$ is the number of electrons after amplification given that $n$ electrons entered the gain register at a gain value of $g$.
+where $x$ is the number of electrons after multiplication given that $n \geq 1$ electrons entered the gain register at a gain value of $g$.
 This distribution is accurate for large values of gain, and this is the case with photon counting.
-If $n$ electrons in a given pixel enter the gain register, the gain is defined by the expected mean number of electrons after amplification through the gain register, $g n$.
+If $n$ electrons in a given pixel enter the gain register, the gain is defined by the mean number of electrons after multiplication through the gain register, $g n$.

+The conversion of a photon to a photo-electron as it interacts with a detector pixel (before the application of gain) is a Poisson process, and so is the generation of dark current and clock-induced charge.
+If the mean expected number of electrons per pixel (photo-electrons as well as noise electrons) is $\lambda$, the number of electrons $n$ actually produced per pixel (before the application of gain) is given by the Poisson distribution function,

+The electron counts per pixel are then amplified as the detector frame of pixels goes through the gain register.
+Therefore, $n$ in Eq. (\ref{Erlang}) is a Poisson variate.
+The relevant photo-electron signal in the pixel resulting from the observation of the astrophysical source for time $t_{fr}$ is $s$.
+The expected value of $s$ is $\langle s \rangle = \phi \eta t_{fr}$, where $\phi$ is the photon flux (photons/s), $t_{fr}$ is the exposure time for the frame, and $\eta$ is the pixel's quantum efficiency (electrons/photon).
+Along with this photo-electron signal, dark current $i_d$ and clock-induced charge $CIC$ contribute to the number of electrons in this pixel.
+The Poisson variate $n$ can be written as the sum of the aforementioned Poisson variates: